 You’ve developed your software.
 You’ve run all the tests.
-Now it’s time to deploy your product to a live production environment.
+Now it’s time to deploy your product from test environment to a live production environment.
 But you’re not sure if you’ve done everything you should have to ensure a successful deployment.
 Moving your product to a live production environment is an important step and a risky one too!
 A single mistake can cause a catastrophe!

 Given there’s so much at risk involved in moving your product to a live environment, it is important to understand certain best practices to ensure a successful deployment.
 Here are 6 key considerations while moving from a test environment to a live production environment: